Liamwrigley/My-Tunes---Marketplace/README.md

 Create a functioning frontend and backend for a marketplace selling items of our choosings.

+Here we have a marketplace *My Tunes* for buying and selling music.
+Users can create unique login details to start selling their items and buying from others on the marketplace.

+*My Tunes* does not integrate any form of payment - this is designed to be left up to the seller and buyer through either phone or email.
+The buyer can then select a user they wish the sell the item to and the item will be made no longer available to bid on.

 ### Technologies
  - Python
  - Flask